code-crow1337/fruitShop/README.md

 # fruitShop
 Building a fictional fruitshop 🍉 .
-Using it to learn CSS/HTML, Node, Express.
+Using it to learn CSS/HTML, Node and Express.

 ## Screenshot of the website
 ### Homepage